by Erin Myers

 Another advantage of having your “printing press” in the studio is using it for other purposes.
 Whenever you change your group class schedule, change the color of paper so your clients know the schedule is changing.
 It’s that easy.
 Soon your clients will catch on to what you are doing, making it easy and simple for them to keep track of the schedule.

 Because there are so many ways to spend your money on marketing and advertising, be selective of the methods you choose.

 Erin Myers, a former Radio City Rockette, came to Pilates after suffering pain caused by dancing.
 After seeing and feeling the benefits of Pilates, she trained at the Kane School of Core Integration, based in NYC.
-She is A.C.E. and P.M.A. certified and is also a faculty member of Balanced Body University®.
+She is A.C.E. and P.M.A. certified and is also a Balanced Body Master Instructor.
 She opened, grew, and sold a booming Pilates studio in Nashville.
 Erin also holds a Bachelor’s degree in Managerial Entrepreneurship from Pace University.